-I’m happy to say that I’ve come out the other side of the story and stepped back into my belief in my abilities as a coach and as a woman with the personal power to accomplish what I desire.
+I’m happy to say that I’ve come out on the other side of the story.
+I, once again, believe in my abilities as a coach.
+I am a woman with personal power to accomplish what I desire.

 I am putting coal in the engine again.
 The train moving A Tail of New Beginnings forward is me, and I won’t stop.
 I believe in the cause of women helping women.
 I believe in the women I want to support and the power of coaching.